A catering assistant has lost his unfair dismissal claim after being sacked for deliberately coughing on a nurse.

 After meeting with the worker and giving him an opportunity to respond, Cater Care subsequently sacked him.

-His termination letter stated he deliberately coughed in the nurse’s face.
+His termination letter accused him of deliberately coughing in the nurse’s face.

-And he did it as a result of being annoyed after discovering that he needed to have his temperature taken before starting work.
+Furthermore, the letter said he did it as a result of being annoyed after discovering that he needed to have his temperature taken before starting his shift.

 The worker admitted in the Fair Work Commission that he did cough while having his temperature taken.